emirkaanozdemr/LinguaLover/README.md

-# say_love 🌍❤️
+# LinguaLover 🌍❤️

-`say_love` is a lightweight Python package that lets you express "I love you" in over 40 languages.
+`LinguaLover` is a lightweight Python package that lets you express "I love you" in over 40 languages.
 Whether you're building multilingual applications or just want to spread love programmatically, this package has you covered!

 ---